 WHEN RACING MEANT PUSHNG THE LIMITS

-Throughout the first running boom excellence held sway as Frank Shorter’s gold medal performance at the 1972 Munich Olympic Marathon inspired his fellow Baby Boomers to take up the sport.
+Throughout the first running boom, excellence held sway as Frank Shorter’s gold medal performance at the 1972 Munich Olympic Marathon inspired his fellow Baby Boomers to take up the sport.
 As such, they saw improvement as the purpose of racing.
 Similarly, the reason the Boston Marathon holds such an elevated position in the sport is due not just to its 117 year history, but to its rigid qualifying standards, making it the People’s Olympics, if you will.

-But after qualifying standards peaked in the early 1980s at sub-2:50 for open division entry, the BAA began lowering standards to increase field size before tightening all age qualifying standards by 5:00 last year.
+But after qualifying standards peaked in the early 1980s at sub-2:50 for male open division entry, the BAA began lowering standards to increase field size before tightening all age qualifying standards by 5:00 last year.
 Still, the current standards tilt toward easier female entry, especially at the younger end of the age spectrum.

-With the advent of the first Rock `n’ Roll Marathon in San Diego in 1998, we began to see the Lebow-anticipated devolution toward the participation-based completion model.
-Where at one time every participant would receive a tee shirt, soon, a bright, shiny medal was hung around the neck of every finisher regardless of the quality of their effort.
+With the advent of the first Rock `n’ Roll Marathon in San Diego in 1998, we began to see the Lebow-anticipated move toward the participation-based completion model.
+Where at one time every participant would receive a tee shirt, soon a bright, shiny medal was also hung around the neck of every finisher regardless of the quality of their effort.
 Accordingly, we have seen the gap between elite and also-ran grow to a black-hole depth as the linking ground of effort has been allowed to go fallow.
 By the way, this is not to confuse hard effort at a slower pace with an easy effort at a faster pace.
 Speed itself is not the mark of effort.

 FESTIVALS NOT SPORTING EVENTS